la4ira/la4ira.github.io/la4ira-roman23/README.md

-# dlg4nlp-workshop.github.io
+# la4ira.github.io
-This website is to host a series of DLG4NLP workshops.
+This website is to host the la4ira workshop on ROMAN 2023.